Why did NFL file a grievance vs. union this week? Sources explain league’s latest ‘warning shot’

 Baltimore Ravens running back J.K.
 Dobbins is out for the season after tearing his Achilles in Week 1.
 Cleveland Browns running back Nick Chubb is out for the season after tearing ligaments in his knee in Week 2.
 Ekeler missed the Chargers’ Week 2 loss with an ankle injury.
 And New York Giants running back Saquon Barkley has been ruled out for Thursday’s night game at the San Francisco 49ers after his own ankle injury.

 These injuries were not staged.
-And in light of the league’s memo hours before Chubb’s injury, let’s think critically: What impact do injuries have on player leverage?
+And in light of the league’s memo leaking hours before Chubb’s injury, let’s think critically: What impact do injuries have on player leverage?

 Sources agreed that injuries detract from rather than bolster player leverage in negotiations.
 Injuries reinforce league concerns about running back durability rather than urging teams to better value players.